kyma-project/telemetry-manager/docs/contributor/performance-tests/traces/README.md

 ### Assumptions

 The tests are executed for 20 minutes for each test case to have a stabilized output and reliable KPIs.
-Generated traces contains at least 2 spans and each span have 40 attributes to simulate an average trace span size.
+Generated traces contain at least 2 spans, and each span has 40 attributes to simulate an average trace span size.

-Following test cases identified:
+The following test cases are identified:

 1. Test average throughput end-to-end.
 2. Test queuing and retry capabilities of TracePipeline with simulated backend outages.